• Skip to primary navigation

 • Brush on 3 tablespoons olive oil to the surface of the dough.
 Sprinkle on the turbinado sugar.

-• Bake the focaccia for about 15 - 20 minutes, or until golden brown.
+• Bake the focaccia for about 15 – 20 minutes, or until golden brown.
 Lift the focaccia from the pan with the parchment paper edges.
-Cool on a rack before serving.
+Cool on a rack before you slice to serve.

 Notes